 London.
 The theatre capital of the world alongside Broadway.
 The West End is incredibly iconic and something you must tick off your list when you’re visiting London.
-I worked in the theatre industry for a long time and the question I got asked the most is … you guessed it … ‘How do I get cheap or discounted theatre tickets?’
-Well, my friend, you may just be in luck because there are five great ways to get cheap London theatre tickets … and here they are!
+I worked in the theatre industry for a long time and the question I got asked the most is ‘How do I get cheap or discounted theatre tickets?’
+Well, my friend, you may just be in luck because there are five great ways to get cheap London theatre tickets and here they are!

 Rush Tickets are offered by Today Tix.
-Today Tix are a theatre ticket agent who offer discounted theatre tickets through their app or website.
-What’s great about them is they never knowingly sell partial or obstructed view seats.
-Every morning on their app you can unlock ‘rush tickets’ for certain shows wherein return for sharing on Facebook or Twitter page you are able to enter to be in with a chance of buying discounted seats (usually around £20) for that day’s performance.
+Today Tix are a theatre ticket agent who offers discounted theatre tickets through their app or website.
+What’s great about them is they never sell partially or obstructed view seats.
+Every morning on their app you can unlock ‘rush tickets’ for certain shows wherein return for sharing on your Facebook or Twitter page, you are able to enter to be in with a chance of buying discounted seats (usually around £20) for that day’s performance.
 It’s a bit like day seats as I mentioned above but you don’t have to leave your bed!
-It’s first come first served … so download it and be quick!
-Also, it’s only available on the app, not the website.
+It’s first come first served so download it and be quick!
+Also, rush tickets are only available on the app, not the website.

 As well as day seats, lots of theatres in London run a theatre lottery.
-The lotteries vary of how you enter.
+The lotteries vary to how you enter them.
 For example, some of them are online like Dear Evan Hansen.
 Some are in-person like Book of Mormon.
 Some of them are via an app like Hamilton.
 Again, lots more information about who offers ticket lotteries here.

 4. SEAT FILLERS